Dwaraka-Poreddy/android-mental-model-atlas/README.md

 Maximum Clarity With Minimum Words
 ```

+Previously established concepts should be referenced and built upon rather than re-explained.

 ---

-## The Reader Is Assumed To Be Intelligent
+## Respect The Reader

 The Atlas avoids:

+- Manufactured curiosity
 - Artificial suspense
-- Manufactured questions
 - Unnecessary repetition
+- Premature terminology

+The goal is to guide understanding rather than control the reading experience.

 The documentation should answer genuine questions rather than attempting to create them artificially.